bcm-uga/hadaca3_framework/README.md

 ### TODO

-* Set a file format to use
+* Set a file format to use :
-  * feather,
+  * feather ?
-  * parquest  ...
+  * parquest  ? ...
-* Pre-processing retunr a multi data that contains ref and mix but only change ref.
+* Pre-processing return a multi data that contains ref and mix but only change ref ?
 *